Joe-kodehode/Flexbox_Practice/README.md

 ## Welcome! 👋

-For this task you will recreate the desktop-design.jpg picture using HTML and CSS
+For this task you will recreate the desktop-design.jpg picture in the design folder.

+First, recreate the design in Figma so you can find out how many elements you will need and where you will place them.

+Next, open VSCode and first write the HTML, followed by the CSS.

+## Be sure to use FLEXBOX for the elements to the right of the image!

-use the included style-guide.md file to
+Use the included style-guide.md file to find colors, fonts and font-sizes.

+Use the images in the images folder.

 ## Text for the page